awkena/qrlabelr/README.md

 # FAQ

-## Can I use my own generated field books in Shiny app?
+## Can I use my own generated field books in 'shiny' app?

 Yes, you can.
 However, you would have to manually select the input ID for the various column names that correspond to the required label information.